Anthony Daniels: Post-production and 1977 release

 Daniels struggled with delivering the character's lines until Lucas informed him that they would redub the dialogue in post-production.
 Initially, Lucas wanted C-3PO "to speak with a Brooklyn accent".
 (Note: His interview from Star Wars Insider 46 was reprinted in Star Wars: Aliens, Creatures and Droids.)
 Several actors including Mel Blanc and Richard Dreyfuss auditioned for the voice before it was decided that Daniels would get the part when one of them suggested the idea to Lucas.
+He flew over to America to record his dialogue in a studio for the finished film across three days.
+(Note: For the first re-release in 1978, additional dialogue by C-3PO was included, "The tractor beam is coupled to the main reactor in seven locations.
+A power loss at one of the terminals will allow the ship to leave."
+This dialogue was omitted in the third re-release in 1981.)
+Daniels later saw Dreyfuss at the 50th Academy Awards in 1978 noting that he "seemed to have got over any disappointment" he might have experienced not voicing C-3PO.

 The release of Star Wars, the first film in the series and fourth chapter of the Skywalker saga, took place in 1977 and received positive reviews.
 Daniels saw the film at a crew screening in the Dominion Theatre.
-On 3 August 1977, He wore the costume and added C-3PO's name, hand and footprint in the concrete forecourt at Mann's Chinese Theatre.
+On 3 August 1977, He wore the costume and added C-3PO's name, hand and footprint in the concrete forecourt at Mann's Chinese Theatre and later requested to add his name.
 (Note: At the time of the film's release it was called Mann's Chinese Theatre but reverted to its original name, Grauman's Chinese Theatre in 2001.)
 A remote-controlled R2-D2 and Darth Vader (Kermit Eller) were also there.
-Daniels narrated and hosted a television special, The Making of Star Wars in West Hollywood, California.
+Daniels narrated and hosted a television special, The Making of Star Wars, the first documentary of the franchise in West Hollywood, California.
+The television special featured new footage of Daniels as C-3PO and R2-D2 in a starship control room set.
 Some of the cast members including Mark Hamill, Harrison Ford and Carrie Fisher were interviewed about their involvement in the film but Daniels was not.
 Following that Daniels and Peter Mayhew reprised their roles in the Donny & Marie Star Wars Special.
 Both television specials were broadcast in September 1977.
-Daniels was later interviewed about his involvement in a 2004 documentary film and shared his memories of McQuarrie's painting as well as the difficulties of his costume in Tunisia.